 Personally when I think of Amsterdam the first things that come to mind are the unique Dutch houses, and that it’s generally a quirky city.
 To me it’s sort of like the Portland of Europe.
 Those are two things that KLM reflects beautifully.

-For example, at the end of every KLM longhaul business class flight you can choose a delft blue house (Tiffany wrote about the history of these a while back), and it’s just such a cute memory of your flight with them.
+For example, at the end of every KLM longhaul business class flight you can choose a delft blue house (I’ve written about the history of these), and it’s just such a cute memory of your flight with them.

 Before you think this is a gimmick that very few people care about, that’s not the case at all.
 They have 100 different houses, and KLM has an app where you can track which of the houses you already have, since each house has a number, and each flight has a different selection.